Angela Stent

-Angela E. Stent is a foreign policy expert specializing in US and European relations with Russia and Russian foreign policy.
-She is Professor Emerita of Government and Foreign Service at Georgetown University and senior advisor and director emerita of its Center for Eurasian, Russian, and East European Studies.
-She is also a non-resident senior fellow at the Brookings Institution.
+Angela E. Stent is a British-born American foreign policy expert specializing in US and European relations with Russia and Russian foreign policy.
+She is professor emerita of Government and Foreign Service at Georgetown University and senior advisor and director emerita of its Center for Eurasian, Russian, and East European Studies.
+She is also a non-resident senior fellow at the Brookings Institution and a senior fellow at the American Enterprise Institute.
 She has served in the Office of Policy Planning in the US State Department and as National Intelligence Officer for Russia and Eurasia.

 Early life and education

 Born in London in 1947, Stent was educated at Haberdashers' Aske's School for Girls before going up to Girton College, Cambridge University, where she received her B.A. in economics and modern history.
 She earned a master's degree in international relations with distinction from the London School of Economics.
 She earned a second master's degree in Soviet studies at Harvard University.
 She received her PhD from the Harvard Government Department.